moonwell-fi/moonwell-contracts-v2/README.md

 ## Mutation Testing

 Use certora gambit to generate mutaions for `MultichainVoteCollection` and then run each mutation against unit, integration tests and formal specification using `runMutation` script.
-The script generates a `Result.txt` file which stores following details for each mutations:
+The script generates a `Result.md` file which stores following details for each mutations:
 - mutant diff with original contract
 - unit/integration test results with number and list of failing tests if any
 - result of certora formal verification against mutant with details such as number of failed rules, their list and certora prover cli job url